-Hung Parliament – What Does This Mean For Brexit & Our Employment Rights?
+Hung Parliament – What Does This Mean For Brexit & Employment Rights?

-Theresa May’s attempt to gain a hard Brexit mandate backfired in last week’s election resulting in the Conservatives losing their majority and having to try to forge an alliance with the Democratic Unionist Party (DUP).
+Theresa May’s attempt to gain a hard Brexit mandate backfired at the election resulting in the Conservatives losing their majority and having to try to forge an alliance with the Democratic Unionist Party (DUP).

 An alliance with the DUP raises huge concerns about what deal they might hope to strike given their stance on equality issues.
 Their track record on issues such as LGBT rights, gay marriage and abortion are already being raised by Conservative party members.
 Ruth Davidson, the openly gay leader of the Scottish Conservatives, sought personal assurances from Ms May that the Tories’ commitment to gay rights would not be influenced by its dependence on the DUP.